Change72/gc-python-spider/selenium/README.md

 #### Challenge:
-1) Website defence: multiple detection, including visiting frequency, mouse moving, click sequence, how to page down and page turn, and so on... if suspected, the website will delay server's response from several seconds to nearly a minute if detected, this ip will be banned
+1) Website defence: multiple detection, including visiting frequency, mouse moving, click sequence, how to page down and page turn, and so on... if suspected, the website will delay server's response from several seconds to nearly a minute;
+		if detected, this ip will be banned;
 2) Downloading images failed: as earlier mentioned, if suspected, the website will take some actions.
 Image loading failed is one of them.
 		Fortunately, my spider will record image url while recording other infos.
 After collecting all infos, the programming would retry downing by requests.